 To join Manhattan Yacht Club, you must be proposed by a Member.
 Then you may complete a membership application and will be invited for an interview with the Membership Committee.
 If you do not know any Members, you may send a cover letter with your sailing resume to Club Manager Mindy King at email@example.com.
 She will review the information and follow up with you.

 Our broad range of facilities begins with the Clubhouse at Liberty Harbor Marina in Jersey City.
 The Clubhouse is filled with historical photos, trophies and burgees from around the world.
 There are Member lockers and bathrooms.
 The Clubhouse is surrounded by a grass lawn and several decks where Members can relax on white rocking chairs.
-Flying above the clubhouse is our flagpole which was donated by Members in 2016.
+Flying above the clubhouse is our flagpole which was funded by visionary Members in 2016.

 The Clubhouse is an enjoyable place to relax and escape from the bustle of city life.
 After races, teams gather around the BBQs and prepare dinner.
 On weekends, Members enjoy the cushioned chairs beneath the sun awning and families frequently spend the whole day.
 The social connections created at the Clubhouse are a valued piece of the richness that is Manhattan Yacht Club.